jkunimune/nibasa/misc.md

 # other stuff

-hello, I'm the scientific advisor to the new country of Hopeland (soon to be calld Nidesa). subsequent to my primary policy goals of promoting nuclear energy and the new decimal time system, I am constructing a language for use in Hopeland. it will be based primarily on Pandunia, but I want to comb thru the grammar, comparing it against that of Lidepla and Globasa for any good ideas.
+hello, I'm the scientific advisor to the new country of Hopeland (soon to be calld Asadesa). subsequent to my primary policy goals of promoting nuclear energy and the new decimal time system, I am constructing a language for use in Hopeland. it will be based primarily on Pandunia, but I want to comb thru the grammar, comparing it against that of Lidepla and Globasa for any good ideas.